Radon mitigation in Minneapolis homes

 That’s why it’s important to test your house for radon if you suspect you may have elevated levels.

-How common is Radon?
+How common is radon?

-Nearly 1 out of every 15 homes in the United States has radon levels above the U.S. Environmental Protection Agency’s recommended threshold of 4 pCi/L (Picocuries Per Liter of Air).
+Nearly 1 out of every 15 houses in the United States has radon levels above the U.S. Environmental Protection Agency’s recommended threshold of 4 pCi/L (Picocuries Per Liter of Air).
 According to Radon Removal Inc. in Plymouth, radon is even more prevalent in Minnesota.

 Radon gas comes from rock and soil.
 So if you have elevated levels in your house, it’s likely coming up from the ground beneath your foundation.

 Radon can also come into your house through gas appliances, pressurized air (exhaust fans for kitchens, bathrooms, and clothes dryers), and your house’s water supply, according to the CDC.

 If you have a basement or crawl space under your house, you have a higher chance of radon leakage.
 Finally, radon could theoretically leak from some of the materials used to build your house: